 Before fermentation, the freshly harvested leaves, twigs, and branches are steamed for 2-3 hours to ensure uniform cooking.
 After steaming, the leaves are spread out on straw mats, and larger twigs are removed.
 The prepared leaves are piled onto straw mats, forming a heap approximately 50-70 cm high, then covered with additional straw mats.
 This mixture undergoes aerobic fermentation for about 7-10 days.
 In the second fermentation stage, the leaves are transferred to large wooden barrels, which are pressed together and compacted under heavy stones to eliminate air.
 The barrels are hermetically sealed, allowing the leaves to ferment in an oxygen-free environment for 14-20 days.
 After the fermentation process, the compacted layers of tea leaves are removed from the barrels and cut into squares approximately 2.5-4 cm in size.
 These square-shaped leaves, resembling go stones, are then neatly arranged on straw mats to dry in the sun, completing the production process.

-The goishicha presents a sweet and mellow profile, devoid of astringency yet featuring a pleasant and balanced acidity.
+ORGANOLEPTICSThe goishicha presents a sweet and mellow profile, devoid of astringency yet featuring a pleasant and balanced acidity.
 The large, dry tea leaves are densely layered and exhibit a deep, dark, reddish-brown hue.
 Their aroma is strikingly spicy, with notes reminiscent of brine, prunes, licorice, and Hijiki seaweed.

-Upon brewing, the tea produces a bright yellow-orange clean and clear liquor.
+Upon brewing, the tea produces a bright yellow-orange, clean, and clear liquor.
 The fragrance offers aromatic hints of citrus peel, ume (Japanese plum), and raisins, intertwined with subtle undertones of kombu seaweed, adding depth to the bouquet.

 Tasting this goishicha reveals a delightful balance of sour and sweet flavors, with a gentle minerality that leaves a refreshing sensation in the mouth.
 The palate experiences a vibrant interplay of citrusy and spicy notes.
 These are complemented by balsamic nuances of earthy roots and aniseed, creating a rich and intricate tasting experience that highlights the unique qualities of this fermented tea.